leeeaaa/PneumoniaDetection/README.md

 We didn't decide on one specific architecture because we wanted to try different architectures and compare the results.

-### 3. Convolutional neural network with Tensorflow
+### 3. Convolutional Neural Network with Tensorflow

 The model is built using a convolutional neural network composed by five convolutional blocks comprised of convolutional layer, max-pooling and batch-normalization, a flatten layer and four fully connected layers.